i9f3ct3d/Chathere-apk/README.md

 * **step-3**
     Run `main.dart` file

-Any suggetion will be apricieted
+Any suggetion will be appricieted